Advice-Teenagers-Sex: Ask Dr. J. Archives

 Teenagers who are forbidden to see their "love" often rebel completely.
 Many of them

+choose dishonesty and subterfuge to keep their parents from finding out they're having sex.
 This is confusing because if you want your daughter to exercise restraint, but don't want her

 to start lying and sneaking around, what do you do?
 Basic rules such as limits about where